 He’s single.
 His family lives far away.

 Who would drive him to and from the hospital?
-Who would remember the meds, meals, follow-ups?
+Who would remember the meds, meals, and follow-ups?
 Would he be alone through recovery—not just physically, but emotionally?

-Am I the only one who feels like this?
+“Am I the only one who feels like this?”

-These are interactions that might seem small, but are outsized in their importance in our collective social fabric.
+These are interactions that may seem small, but are outsized in their importance in our collective social fabric.
 The friend who remembers your appointment.
 The sibling who updates the thread.
 The partner who senses what you need before you ask.

 All this work is essential, and it’s so often quiet, unpaid, and invisible.
-As Rose Hackman, journalist and author of Emotional Labor: The Invisible Work Shaping Our Lives and How to Claim Our Power wrote, “Emotional labor is highly valuable.
+As Rose Hackman, journalist and author of Emotional Labor: The Invisible Work Shaping Our Lives and How to Claim Our Power, writes, “Emotional labor is highly valuable.
 It is an essential form of work that keeps our society and economy running.
 Our economy and society rely on the unpaid emotional labor of millions who care for and nurture entire families and communities, including children and the elderly.”

 When this labor goes unsupported or unrecognized, it doesn’t scale, leaving more people like Damien to fall through the cracks.